kobenairb/pvsneslib/docker/Readme.md

 ## Features

 - Compile **pvnseslib** tools from different linux distribution versions.
-- Create ready-to-use releases in zip form
+- Create ready-to-use releases in zip form.
 - Check that pvsneslib compiles correctly on different linux distributions, and thus test different versions of tools and libraries used to compile it.

 > There is no relationship between the version of Linux you are using and the type of container used.